LuluNwenyi/lulunwenyi/README.md

 ---

-### I'm a Product Designer, Backend Developer and Technical Writer in Lagos, Nigeria.
+### I'm a Devops Engineer and Technical Writer in Lagos, Nigeria.

 - 🌍 iVolunteer @ **SheCodeAfrica**.
 - 🌱 Learning more and studying about **Linux**, **Cloud Computing**, **Python**,  **Open Source**.